Roman Fast Food

 Thermopolia were the forerunners of, and comparable with, today's restaurants serving modern fast food.
 They ought to be likened to a cross between a hamburger fast food restaurant and a British pub or a Spanish tapas bar.
 Directly accessible from the street, each had a large counter with a receptacle in the middle from which a variety of food and drink was served to ordinary Romans.
 Many were the inhabitants of multi-storey insulae who simply could not afford a private kitchen.
 Significantly, excavations of entire neighbourhood blocks in Pompeii have revealed an unusual lack of tableware and formal dining or kitchen areas within the homes .
-Penelope Allison of the University of Leicester, for example, did find isolated plates here and there, such as in sleeping quarters suggesting Romans would eat food in certain areas where they possibly engaged in other activities .
-What she did find in the homes were multiple mini barbecue-type fire boxes, suggesting that "BBQ or fondue-style dining" often took place .
-Allison concluded that the majority of Pompeii’s population consumed food "on the run".
+Penelope Allison of the University of Leicester, for example, did find isolated plates here and there, such as in sleeping quarters suggesting Romans would eat food in areas where they might also engage in other domestic activities .
+What she did find in the homes were multiple mini barbecue-type fire boxes, suggesting that 'BBQ or fondue-style dining' often took place .
+Allison concluded that the majority of Pompeii’s population consumed food 'on the run'.

 Historians often extend findings from Pompeii to other parts of Italy, particularly Rome, given the former's proximity to the Eternal City.
 Indeed, the numerous fast-food restaurants identified in Pompeii are mirrored in other parts of Italy and across the Rome Empire.
 It seems, therefore, that most Romans, living in apartment blocks or in rather confined spaces, lacked the room for stoves and other cooking equipment.
 It makes eminent sense, therefore, to use smaller brazier-style cookers as these would not require large quantities of fuel to be carried up several flights of steps.
 Smaller cookers, like the Greek-style version shown above, also mitigated the risk of fire which, after the Great fire of Rome in AD 64, remained a major concern in densely packed urban centres.
 After due consideration, therefore, one might theorise three possible scenarios by which metropolitan Romans fed themselves: